cgrq/cgrq/README.md

 I also have a passion for art and design.
 I have a creative side and was paid to be creative when I led Corporate Video at my previous org.
 My last boss, the Head of Corporate Brand who was a graphic designer for 15+ years, used to call me a "real designer".
 I'm highly proficient in Adobe Illustrator, After Effects, and have my Lottie animation workflow down for fast integration with React.

-I'm a detail oriented, creative team player/leader, and a quick study who is looking to make an impact in all endeavors.
+I'm a detail oriented, creative team player/leader, and a quick study who's looking to make an impact in all endeavors.

 Here are my live projects: